Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 I think it's just the nature of poverty.

-Like anywhere you go in the world that there's uh an increase in poverty, there's usually an increase in violent crime, right?
+Like anywhere you go in the world that there's an increase in poverty, there's usually an increase in violent crime, right?

-I guess there's different forms of it, and there's different cultures Among different socioeconomic people and communities or whatever in the United States, but like I I think a lot of times we we always jump to systemic racism as the issue because we see these disparities among races in the United States, whether it's income disparities or education disparities or whatever.
+But like, I think a lot of times we we always jump to systemic racism as the issue because we see these disparities among races in the United States, whether it's income disparities or education disparities or whatever.

 But I don't think it's actually because of race.